zydou/arti/doc/dev/notes/rpc-meta-draft.md

   that has not received a final response.

 update
-: An object whose type depends on the request.
+: A JSON object whose type depends on the request.
   It is required on an update.

 result
-: An object whose type depends on the request.
+: A JSON object whose type depends on the request.
   It is required on a successful final response.

 error
-: An error object, format TBD.
+: A JSON error object, format TBD.
   It is required on a failed final response.

 Any given response will have exactly one of